 - Wage loss benefits

-If your workers’ comp application was denied, you do not need to panic.
+If your workers’ comp. application was denied, you do not need to panic.
 You may be able to successfully file an appeal of the decision depending on the circumstances of your case.
-The Kieklak Law Firm can help you explore your options when it comes to receiving workers’ compensation benefits.
+A Fayetteville, AR workers’ comp denial of benefits lawyer at the Kieklak Law Firm can help you explore your options when it comes to receiving Workers’ Compensation benefits.

-Our Fayetteville Workers’ Compensation Attorney is Ready to Work with You
+Our Fayetteville, Arkansas Workers’ Compensation Attorney is Ready to Work with You